 Aim: Powdery mildew, caused by obligate biotrophic fungi of the order Erysiphales, is a major yield-limiting disease in blackgram, leading to losses of 20–30%.
 While cultural and biological methods offer partial control, they are often insufficient and reliance on conventional fungicides poses risks of resistance development.
 This study aims to evaluate the efficacy of novel fungicides and bioagents against powdery mildew in blackgram, in comparison with a standard recommended fungicide and to identify effective and sustainable management strategies.

-Methodology: Two field experiments were conducted during the consecutive years of rabi 2023–2024 and 2024–2025 to evaluate the efficacy of novel fungicides and biocontrol agents in managing powdery mildew disease of blackgram at RARS, Lam, Guntur, India.
+Methodology:Twofield experiments were conducted during the consecutive years of rabi 2023–2024 and 2024–2025 to evaluate the efficacy of novel fungicides and biocontrol agents in managing powdery mildew disease of blackgram at RARS, Lam, Guntur, India.

 Results: The pooled analysis of both the years resulted that, among the tested treatments, the novel fungicide – Cyflufenamid @1ml l-1 exhibited the highest reduction in disease severity (70.81%) followed by Hexaconazole @ 2 ml l-1 (chemical check) with 40.77% when compared to the untreated control.
-Whereas, The biocontrol agents Ampelomyces quisqualis and Bacillus subtilis were statistically on par, reducing disease severity by 31.89% over the control.
+Whereas, The biocontrol agents Ampelomycesquisqualis and Bacillus subtilis were statistically on par, reducing disease severity by 31.89% over the control.
 Yield enhancement was significantly higher in Cyflufenamid-treated plots, recording a 60.19% increase over the control with a maximum cost-benefit ratio of 2.03.

 Conclusion: The study highlights the growing need for novel fungicides due to rising resistance in powdery mildew pathogens and combining novel fungicides and bioagents as an integrated approach for ensuring sustainable disease management.

-Keywords: Powdery mildew, Cyflufenamid, Hexaconazole, Ampelomyces quisqualis, Bacillus subtilis
+Keywords: Powdery mildew, Cyflufenamid, Hexaconazole, Ampelomycesquisqualis, Bacillus subtilis

 INTRODUCTION

 Black gram (Vigna mungo L.) is a vital short-duration pulse crop cultivated year-round across diverse agro-climatic zones in India.
 The country contributes approximately 70% to global black gram production, with an estimated output of 20.55 lakh tonnes in 2023–24 and yielding 598 kg/ha from 4 million hectares.
-Of the total area, about 80% is cultivated during the kharif season and 20% during rabi with ten states accounting for over 90% of national production.
+Of the total area, about 80% is cultivated during the kharif season and 20% during rabiwith ten states accounting for over 90% of national production.
 Overall, black gram contributes 10.25% to India’s total pulse production and occupies 29% of the pulse-growing area (ANGRAU, 2024).
 Despite its widespread cultivation and significance as a rich dietary protein source, black gram productivity remains suboptimal, primarily due to various biotic and abiotic stresses.
 Among the biotic factors, Powdery mildew disease play a major role in yield reduction, causing estimated losses of 20–30%.
 It is caused by obligate biotrophic fungi in the order Erysiphales, as a prominent threat (Braun, 2011).
-This fungi infects nearly 10,000 angiosperm species, including economically important crops like cereals and
+Thisfungi infects nearly 10,000 angiosperm species, including economically important crops like cereals and

 grapes (Green et al., 2002) whereas in black gram, powdery mildew symptoms typically emerge around 45 days after sowing (Abbaiah, 1993) and can lead to yield losses up to 20% (Jayasekhar and Ebenezar, 2016).
 If the disease appears at the seedling stage, it may even result in complete crop failure.